thomasabishop/eolas/Databases/SQL/Data_types_in_MySQL.md

 As above but allowing for variable-length strings.

 A common example is `VARCHAR(255)`.
 The 255 refers to the maximal character length, not the byte length.
+It is the largest number of characters that can be accommodated by an 8-bit number (byte).
 We must put `255` as the parameter even if our character lengths will be below this but where we don't know the minimum and maximum length.

 ## Large object storage